 Pharmacies in Vietnam are well stocked and easy to find, especially in big cities such as Hanoi and Ho Chi Minh City.
 They're usually located on any major shopping street or in malls.

-Buying medicine over the counter without a prescription is straightforward, but expats should be aware that many of the drugs sold in Vietnamese pharmacies are likely to be counterfeit or have expired.
+Buying medicine over the counter without a prescription is straightforward, but expats should be aware that drugs sold in Vietnamese pharmacies may be counterfeit or expired.
 Always check the date on the packaging before making a purchase.
 In addition, expats who want to be extra careful can either take the necessary medicines from their home country or visit a pharmacy in one of the private hospitals or clinics.